Apportioned Plate Procedure

 Several states (KS,LA,WY,TX,OR,OK,NC,NE,MS,CO) have grace periods to extend enforcement protections past their expiration dates.
 These grace periods must be honored by Illinois law enforcement, but Illinois does not have a grace period of its own.
 At 12:01am on April 1st, the plates are expired.

 3. Apportioned plates are not “expired”

 Okay, technically the plates are not expired.
 When a police officer runs a check of the Illinois apportioned plates through the LEADS system, the return will come back “no record on file”.
 This means the registration has been purged from the system altogether.
+In which case, it’d be sagacious to implement the common commercial fleet advice: install a telematics system so that the company would know of the vehicle’s location.
 In contrast, flat weight registration will remain in the system as “expired”.

 4. Check and re-check

 Illinois apportioned plates are deceptive.
 Regular apportioned plates start with the letter “P” and are usually followed by six numbers.
 Apportioned tow truck plates atart with “W5”.
 There are no spaces between the “P” or any numbers.
 It is totally understandable that an officer may run a check of “P319139” when in fact the plate was “P319319”.
 Even though the truck may be moving at highway speeds, double check the plate if you can to avoid a false positive.
 It will save you from pulling out into traffic and chasing down the wrong truck.